mollie/laravel-mollie/README.md

 ]
 ```

-Make sure that [Laravel Socialite](https://github.com/laravel/socialite) service provider and facade are also registered in your configuration files.
+Make sure that [Laravel Socialite](https://github.com/laravel/socialite) service provider and facade are also registered in your configuration files, if you intend on using Mollie Connect.

 ## Configuration